The truth about October is that it’s just hard.

 There is nothing that can replace a child who is gone, but I’m thankful for what I have.
 God has rained His Grace down on me.
 He continues to bless me, and I never did one thing to deserve it.
 His Grace is amazing!

-But it’s October, and I’ll never stop missing my son.
+But it’s October, and the truth is, I’ll never stop missing my son.

 I’ve accepted that as a part of my life.
 I’ve also accepted that I will never be whole on this earth again, and it’s more okay now than it used to be.
 I wouldn’t want to be whole yet be without the child God gave to me.